Sonnet 141: The Dark Lady

-Sonnet 141 is part of the sequence (sonnets 127-152) directed at the so-called Dark Lady.
+Sonnet 141 is part of the sequence (sonnets 127–152) directed at the so-called Dark Lady.
 The Dark Lady sonnets are much more sexual than their Fair Youth counterparts, and this is readily apparent in sonnet 141.
 Much has been made in scholarly circles about the sarcastic and abrasive tone of the dark lady sonnets.
-However, there has not been much consent traditionally as to what Shakespeare's coarse tone can tell us.
+However, there has not been much consensus traditionally as to what Shakespeare's coarse tone can tell us.
 Some scholars have tried to equivocate Shakespeare's apparent ambivalence and distaste for women so as to downplay the homoerotic nature of the Fair Youth sequence.
 Others see Shakespeare's style as a response to Petrarchan sonnets in which an ideal female subject is lauded.
 Katherine Duncan-Jones writes "Instead of exploring the subtle and complex effect on the speaker of an obsession with a chaste and high-born lady who can never be possessed physically, 127-[1]52 offer backhanded praise of a manifestly non-aristocratic woman who is neither young, beautiful, intelligent nor chaste, but… provides a perfectly adequate outlet for male desire".